ankane/s3tk/README.md

 ) LOCATION 's3://my-s3-logs/my-bucket/';
 ```

-Change the last line to point to your log bucket and prefix, and query away
+Change the last line to point to your log bucket (and prefix) and query away

 ```sql
 SELECT